-The Company contributes to maintaining roads from the Interoceanic Highway through Tantamaco, Huiquisa, and Corani communities.
+The Company continues to investigate financing alternatives to fund the development of Corani.
+In the meantime, the Company contributes to maintaining roads from the Interoceanic Highway through Tantamaco, Huiquisa, and Corani communities.
 Continuing support is provided to the authorities to complete the transmission lines, connection and commissioning of the Antapata substation to allow for provision of needed power to the local communities.